pluralsight/guides/draft/other/introduction-to-augmented-reality-with-arkit/article.md

 That’s cool, but how about visualizing the detected planes?
 Here’s where we need the ARSCNViewDelegate.
 As you may recall, the ARSCNView’s delegate is set to self in the viewDidLoad() delegate method:  override func viewDidLoad() {         super.viewDidLoad()          // Set the view's delegate         sceneView.delegate = self
         …     }
 The ARSCNViewDelegate delegate provides useful delegate methods.
 In this demo, we’ll rely on the renderer(_:didAdd node: for anchor:) delegate method.
 ARKit calls this delegate method whenever a new node corresponding to an anchor has been added to the scene.
 Let’s take a closer look at the method: func renderer(_ renderer: SCNSceneRenderer, didAdd node: SCNNode, for anchor: ARAnchor)  The first parameter is a scene renderer.
 This is our ARSCNView instance.
-The second one is an SCNNode object.
+The second one is a SCNNode object.
 The third parameter is an AR anchor object corresponding to the node.
 So, what’s an AR anchor object?
-AR anchors are used to track the real-world positions and orientations of real or simulated objects relative to the camera.
+AR anchors are used for tracking the real-world positions and orientations of real or simulated objects relative to the camera.
 When we enable horizontal plane detection, ARKit calls the renderer(_: didAdd node:, for anchor:) delegate method automatically whenever it detects a new horizontal plane and adds a new node for it.
 We receive the anchor of each detected flat surface, that will be of type ARPlaneAnchor.
 ARPlaneAnchor represents a planar surface in the world, defined using X and Z coordinates, where Y is the plane’s normal.

 Let’s implement the renderer(_: didAdd node:, for anchor:) method:  func renderer(_ renderer: SCNSceneRenderer, didAdd node: SCNNode, for anchor: ARAnchor) {